waynodiablo/Oystercard/pills/clojure.md

 This walkthough will assume you are using the [Light Table](http://lighttable.com/) text editor.
 Take a look at [http://docs.lighttable.com/tutorials/full/](http://docs.lighttable.com/tutorials/full/) to get started.

-It is **strongly recommended** that you use Lighttable for the walkthrough since Clojure integration is provided out of the box.
+It is **strongly recommended** that you use Light Table for the walkthrough since Clojure integration is provided out of the box.
 Once you are comfortable with the basics of the language you can choose to follow these instructions for [Sublime Text](http://dev.clojure.org/display/doc/Getting+Started+With+Sublime+Text+2), [Atom](https://github.com/lsegal/atom-runner#configuring) or [Emacs](http://www.gnu.org/software/emacs/)

 ### Create a test project ###